To End Breast Cancer.

 Because breast cancer happens in people, research needs to involve human beings to generate meaningful results…

-Love Research Army – Bringing together women (and men) of every ethnicity, with and without breast cancer, and those at high risk, to be a resource for leading researchers addressing critical questions.
+Love Research Army – Bringing together people of every gender, race, and ethnicity, with and without breast cancer, and those at high risk, to be a resource for leading researchers addressing critical questions.

 Metastatic Breast Cancer Collateral Damage Project – Crowdsourcing information from people with metastatic breast cancer to fully understand the life-altering impact of the disease and its treatment and then develop a set of recommendations on how to improve their quality of life.
 (Study now closed.)